 Need to find the best cloud storage solutions in 2020?
 Look no further.
 When you're working in design and need to move big files around quickly and safely, cloud storage services can be invaluable.

 Cloud storage services provide a straightforward way to stash your files online, regardless of how many files you have or how large they are.
 They also make it easy to access these files wherever you are, and provide a foolproof platform for sending files to clients.

 The best cloud storage: Top 5

-More importantly, having your critical files backed up online ensures that if you suffer a serious tech failure or are the victim of a catastrophic human error (happens to the best of us), your work can easily be retrieved without you missing any deadlines.
+Finally, having your critical files backed up on a cloud storage solution means that if you suffer a serious tech failure or are the victim of a catastrophic human error (happens to the best of us), your work can easily be retrieved.

 Storage: 5-12.5GB | Free storage: Up to 5GB

 Save 80% on CB's best cloud storage option: 2TB for $13.90 for 1 year

 We think IDrive is the best cloud storage solution overall right now.
 If your main priority when it comes to cloud storage is having a reliable online backup system in place, then this is a strong contender.
 It'll continuously sync all your files, even the ones on network drives, and if you're on its Personal or Business plans it provides a potentially life-saving free backup service called IDrive Express: if for whatever reason you lose all your local files, it'll send you an actual hard drive containing everything that's been backed up.